grand-rick/grand-rick/README.md

 - 👯 I’m based in Kenya.
 - 🌱 I’m learning React.js.
 - 📫 You can reach me at **kabugap02@gmail.com**
-- 🎫 I'm open to collaborating on frontend projects
+- 🎫 I'm open to collaborating on open-source frontend projects
 - ⚡ Fun fact :- Food and Music🎵 are the reasons to live, and it's tomato not tomato, Jeez!

 <br>